tothuhien/lsd2/README.md

 ## Some examples of command lines:

-* for rooted tree, constrained mode, and using variances
+* for rooted tree, constrained mode, and using variances Sequence length of the multiple alignments used to build the tree is required via option -s to calculate variances.
+Without specifying this, it will use 1000 by default.

     `./lsd2 -i rootedtree_file -d date_file -c -v 1`